Join Our Team

 Medic | employee

 The primary role of the Village Medic is to provide health care for villagers on a 24/5 on-call basis, within the bounds of established policies and protocols and within the guidelines of their professional licensure.
-Further, the Medic provides education to the staff and guests about health and safety, particularly in the realm of communicable disease issues.
-The Medic manages all aspects of the First Aid Station an involved in recruiting, maintaining and training of the Holden Village First Response Team.
+Further, the Medic provides education to the staff about health and safety, particularly in the realm of communicable disease issues.
+The Medic manages all aspects of the First Aid Station and assist in any medical treatment necessary by in-Village staff.
+Holden Village's current caretaking team consists of less than 12 people at one time.
+The Medic would be an addition to this very small community.
+Holden Village is currently unable to host guests, so the Medic should be comfortable working in a remote location with a very small community.

 Utilities Lead | employee